In dialogue with Jeanne de Kroon, founder of ZAZI - how responsibility and courage can revolutionize the fashion industry

 Although it takes months to embroider one of our coats and weeks to carry it with donkeys across the Afghan borders, days to sew them by hand and then bring them to Berlin.
 This is what makes Zazi magical and what people feel when they wear our products.

-6. What would you say to someone who is addicted to fast fashion?
+6. What would you say to someone addicted to fast fashion?

 Oh, that I totally feel you!
 Fashion is so much fun and fast fashion makes certain trends very accessible.
 It's okay to be in fashion, but you have to be ready to buy more second hand.